 What Success Looks Like In This Job

-The Land and Asset Coordinator position works closely with the Land & Assets Project Manager to implement, ensure, and oversee all phases of owner’s representation regarding real property conveyances including: real estate acquisitions and dispositions (sales), leasing, easements/encumbrances, and collaboration on real-property use/re-use efforts.
+The Land and Asset Coordinator position works closely with the Real Property Manager to implement, ensure, and oversee all phases of owner’s representation regarding real property conveyances including: real estate acquisitions and dispositions (sales), leasing, easements/encumbrances, and collaboration on real-property use/re-use efforts.
 This position will facilitate discussions, coordinate and communicate with other departments, such as the County Attorney, Public Works, Parks & Open Space, the Colorado Air & Space Port, and the Human Services Department, regarding county-owned real property relations.
 The position will assist in inventorying, managing, and tracking county-owned- real estate, leases, mineral rights, water rights, agricultural and other amenity leases of real property, and collaborate in strategic planning for real property sales and leasing, supporting County goals.
 Additionally, this position will coordinate with third parties such as title insurance companies, attorney’s offices, other municipalities, and serve as a main point of contact for inquiries related to county-owned real estate and mineral interests.
-The position will focus on best practices, including sustainability initiatives, while maintaining effective project communications among various teams and with the Project Manager of Land & Assets
+The position will focus on best practices, including sustainability initiatives, while maintaining effective project communications among various teams and with the Real Property Manager.

 |Duties included but not limited to